NeuroML/Documentation/source/Userdocs/Schemas/Networks.md

-<i>Explicit event connection between named components, which gets processed via a new instance of a _synapse component which is created on the target component.</i>
+<i>Explicit event connection between named components, which gets processed via a new instance of a **synapse** component which is created on the target component .</i>